lukehunter/ssgallery/README.md

 ## Deployment Steps
 ### 1. Prepare files
 ssgallery expects a folder structure like the following (it can have as many subfolders as you like).
 It is recommended that all images (including thumbnail.jpg) be at the largest resolution you would like available for users to download.
-They will be resized for thumbnails and the image viewer depending on the provided command line arguments, and the original file will be available under the View/Download link on the Image page.
+They will be resized and cached for thumbnails and the image viewer, and the original file will be available under the View/Download link on the Image page.

 - pictures
   - album1